irislib/iris-messenger/README.md

 In that regard, Iris prioritizes decentralization and availability over perfect privacy.

 Profile names, photos and online status are currently public.
 That can be changed when advanced group permissions are developed.

-The application is an unaudited proof-of-concept implementation, so don't use it for security critical purposes.

 ## Contact
 Join our [Discord](https://discord.gg/4Dgf54k) or send me a message on [Iris](https://iris.to/?chatWith=hyECQHwSo7fgr2MVfPyakvayPeixxsaAWVtZ-vbaiSc.TXIp8MnCtrnW6n2MrYquWPcc-DTmZzMBmc2yaGv9gIU&s=HlzYzNrhUsrn2PLi4yuRt6DiFUNM3hOmN8nFpgw6T-g&k=zvDfsInsMOI1).